marmot-xy/CMBS/README.md

 # Cross Modal Background Suppression for Audio-Visual Event Localization

-This is a pytorch implementation for CVPR 2022 paper "Cross Modal Background Suppression for Audio-Visual Event Localization"
+This is a pytorch implementation for CVPR 2022 paper "Cross Modal Background Suppression for Audio-Visual Event Localization".

 ## Introduction
 We are concerned about an important problem: audio-visual event localization, which requires the model to recognize the event category and localize the event boundary when the event is both audible and visible at the same time.